Eliza Stephens: Governess for Russian nobility

 In the early summer of 1809, Stephens, Francis, and her grandchildren returned to Saint Petersburg at Speransky's request and moved into his new house near the Tauride Garden on Sergievskaya Street.
 Stephens and Speranskaya occupied the lower floor of the house, which had a hall, a drawing room, a dining room and his reception room, as well as a study where Speransky slept.
 Francis lived on the upper floor, which also housed Speransky's office.
 Days in Saint Petersburg were spent studying and evenings were full of entertainment with frequent guests.
 Marianne divorced Konstantin Zlobin in 1810 and made plans to marry Stranek.
 Early in 1811, Stephens and Speranskaya went to visit Marianne at Velikopolye for several months.
 Before Marianne and Stranek could marry, she died at the end of 1811, leaving her estate there to Speranskaya and her daughter to be cared for by Stephens.

 Speransky had risen from being born on the Saltykov estate in Cherkutino, as the son of a priest who was a peasant with no surname, to the role of Secretary of State.
 (Note: Catherine Shuvalova was born into the Saltykov family.)
 He was the advisor who was closest to Alexander I between 1808 and 1812.
 In March 1812, Speransky fell out of favor with the Tsar, primarily because of his inability to cooperate or ingratiate himself with Russian nobility and was sent into exile.
 He left a note for Speranskaya that she and Stephens were to join him in Nizhny Novgorod as soon as it could be arranged.
 Francis and Annette accompanied his mother and niece.
 Stephens was bitter about the exile and concerned about how it would impact her reputation.
 She upset both Speransky and Speranskaya by spreading rumors that Annette was his illegitimate child.
 In the late summer, Speransky was relocated to Perm, approximately 2000 km east of Saint Petersburg, and Stephens moved there with the rest of the family.
 Because he was ostracized in Perm, Speransky sent the family back to Saint Petersburg at the end of 1813, but they continued to visit him.
 When Speransky had trouble getting messages delivered to Tsar Alexander to explain his financial difficulties, Speranskaya was able to deliver a letter to the emperor, who allotted her father an annual stipend.
 At the beginning of 1814, Speransky had the family move to Velikopolye and he joined them there later that year.
 At that time, he also returned to government service holding various provincial posts until 1821.
-Concerned that Stephens's bitterness would impact his daughter, in April 1815, he sent his mother-in-law to Kyiv to live with Melanie Bunge.
+Concerned that Stephens's bitterness would impact his daughter, in April 1815, he sent his mother-in-law to Kiev to live with Melanie Bunge.
 He agreed to pay Stephens a pension of 2,000 to 3,000 roubles annually, approximately 100 times the annual wage of a typical skilled worker in Saint Petersburg.